hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 Name of the security module [plugin] to use.
 For example, a Hardware Security Module (HSM) or V3 filestore plugin

-Defaults to using the nodes's local private key file specified using [`--node-private-key-file`](#node-private-key-file).
+Defaults to using the node's local private key file specified using [`--node-private-key-file`](#node-private-key-file).

 ### `static-nodes-file`